LuisB3/Project3/README.md

 .coveragerc is the config for coverage setup.py is a config file for pytest

-Test of branch FlashWebHW - LuisB
+Test of branch FlashWebHW on Project3HW repo - LuisB